Copyright © 2007-2010 DogStar Kennel

 Having your dog pull you on a scooter is a blast, not just for the rider but also for the dog.
 I would not recommend a razor scooter , however, I have seen people use them with their dogs.
 I would highly recommend a helmet, knee and elbow pads and hiking boots.
 I wear long pants and usually a long sleeved shirt.

-You can use a child s scooter that may already be out in your garage or down at the thrift shop or garage sale just waiting for you.
-Bike shops and Toy Stores also have scooters for sale.
+You can use a child's scooter that may already be out in your garage or down at the thrift shop or garage sale just waiting for you.
+Bike shops and Toy Stores also often have scooters for sale.
 You can purchase an adult sized scooter with large or small wheels.
 You can spend as little as a few dollars or you can spend over a thousand dollars on your scooter.
 Just make sure that the scooter is in good repair with working brakes and both the tires are good before you take it out on the road or trail.
-I also highly recommend that you learn to ride the scooter and any new scooter you may get before hooking it to the dog.
+I also highly recommend that you learn to ride the scooter well and/or any new scooter well you may get before hooking it to the dog.

-I own a couple scooters, my favorite adult sized scooter was homemade from a mountain bike I bought from a garage sale back in 1997.
-We cut the middle out of it, bent metal conduit, welded it all together and added a kick board.
-I was at the time running and racing my dogs with a child s sized scooter.
-I went into a bike shop and saw a brochure with German made adult sized scooters in it that I could not afford.
-Then I got the big idea .
+I own a couple scooters, my favorite adult sized scooter was homemade, call it Handcrafted, from a mountain bike I bought from a garage sale back in 1997.
+We cut the middle out of the bike, we bent metal conduit for the area to stand on, we had it welded it all together and added a nice sturdy kick board.
+I was, at the time, running and racing my dogs with a child's sized scooter.
+One day I went into a bike shop and saw a brochure with German made adult sized scooters in it that I could not afford.
+Then I got the big idea and we made mine.

 scooter1.jpg